Table of Content

 Here’s a short description of each:

 1. Adaptation and Activation

 The first phase of the Monster Program will prepare your body for the rigorous weight training that follows by gradually working your muscles and getting them used to new movements with weight resistance.

-The second phase starts to build on some basic weight room exercises and develop a foundation of strength which will be the basis of your next level vertical ability gains.
+The second phase starts to build on some basic weight room exercises and develop a foundation of strength which will be the basis of your next training.

 Throughout the Monster Program, you will be training three times per week, but the intensity and focus of the exercises will differ significantly in each phase.

-While the videos have to be accessed through the member’s website each time, their quality is great, and they are very informative.
-So while it’s not easy to use, the contents themselves are terrific.
+While the videos have to be accessed through the member’s website each time, their quality is great, and they’re very informative.

 Here’s a small demo of how the videos look: